Fair Climate Policy

 Core Values Game ®

-Ideal for citizenship lessons, career orientation, sustainable development projects, and introduction programs.
-Also useful for developing an educational vision (organizational development).
+Ideal game for citizenship classes, career orientation, sustainable development projects, and introduction programmes.
+Also suitable for the development and implementation of the school’s educational vision.

 Rice Up